Known limitations of Multiple Forms

 If you wish to allow entry editing, a link for each form must be added to the View.

-It's not yet possible to use Merge Tags from joined forms inside a single Custom Content field.
+It's not possible to access or use Merge Tags from other joined forms inside a Custom Content that belongs to a specific form.

 Only fields from the main form are supported on the Advanced Filters